Catering: Robert Bogle

+Evolution of catering

+By the 1840s many restaurant owners began to combine catering services with their shops.
+Second-generation caterers grew the industry on the East Coast, becoming more widespread.
+Common usage of the word "caterer" came about in the 1880s at which point local directories began to use these term to describe the industry.
+White businessmen took over the industry by the 1900s, with the Black catering population disappearing.

 In the 1930s, the Soviet Union, creating more simple menus, began developing state public catering establishments as part of its collectivization policies.
 A rationing system was implemented during World War II, and people became used to public catering.
 After the Second World War, many businessmen embraced catering as an alternative way of staying in business after the war.
 By the 1960s, the home-made food was overtaken by eating in public catering establishments.

 By the 2000s, personal chef services started gaining popularity, with more women entering the workforce.
 People between 15 and 24 years of age spent as little as 11–17 minutes daily on food preparation and clean-up activities in 2006-2016, according to figures revealed by the American Time Use Survey conducted by the US Bureau of Labor Statistics.
 There are many types of catering, including Event catering, Wedding Catering and Corporate Catering.

 Event catering

-An event caterer serves food at indoor and outdoor events, including corporate events and parties at home.
+An event caterer serves food at indoor and outdoor events, including corporate and workplace events and parties at home and venues.

 Mobile catering

 A mobile caterer serves food directly from a vehicle, cart or truck which is designed for the purpose.
 Mobile catering is common at outdoor events such as concerts, workplaces, and downtown business districts.
 Mobile catering services require less maintenance costs when compared with other catering services.
 Mobile caterers may also be known as food trucks in some areas.

-Seat-back catering

-Seat-back catering was a service offered by some charter airlines in the United Kingdom (e.g., Court Line, which introduced the idea in the early 1970s, and Dan-Air) that involved embedding two meals in a single seat-back tray.
-"One helping was intended for each leg of a charter flight, but Alan Murray, of Viking Aviation, had earlier revealed that 'with the ingenious use of a nail file or coin, one could open the inbound meal and have seconds'.
-The intention of participating airlines was to "save money, reduce congestion in the cabin and give punters the chance to decide when to eat their meal".
-By requiring less galley space on board, the planes could offer more passenger seats.

-According to TravelUpdates columnist, "The Flight Detective", "Salads and sandwiches were the usual staples," and "a small pellet of dry ice was put into the compartment for the return meal to try to keep it fresh."
-However, in addition to the fact that passengers on one leg were able to consume the food intended for other passengers on the following leg, there was a "food hygiene" problem, and the concept was discontinued by 1975.
+Mobile catering is popular throughout New York City, though sometimes can be unprofitable.
+Ice cream vans are a familiar example of a catering truck in Canada, the United States and the United Kingdom.